oneeve8/kobble-data/content/Tutorial2.md

 ***

-To add a video, the Markdown syntax is brackets with the video description, followed by the video embed URL in parenthesis.
+To add a video, the Markdown syntax is

+brackets with the video description,

+followed by the video embed URL in parenthesis.

 For example, in youtube, you can find the video embed URL under the share icon when you select embed code.

 ***

-You can refer to our Markdown cheat sheet for other formatting notes.
+Don’t worry, if you You can refer to our Markdown cheat sheet for other formatting notes.
 If you are new to Markdown, don’t worry, it’s very easy to learn.